 Achieving something outstanding isn’t just down to talent and hard work.
 Mindset plays a huge part.
 But if you’re struggling with a big goal that seems – at the moment – unattainable, fear not.
-There are some fantastic techniques you can use to help you reset your mind, and help create the mindset that will lead to you to success.
+There are some fantastic techniques you can use to help you reset your mind and create the mindset that will lead you to success.
 Here are some of the best approaches to try today.

 Picture yourself achieving the goal